Where to stay on the Big Island of Hawaii in 2023

 The perfect Big Island itinerary

-Ideally, you’ll want to spend one week on the island, dividing your time over the windward and leeward side.
+Ideally, you’ll want to spend one week on the island, dividing your time over the windward and leeward sides.
 On our Big Island trip, we combined 3 nights in Hilo with 5 nights in Kailua-Kona.
 Looking back, an extra night in Hilo would have been very welcome.
-Unfortunately, Kailua-Kona didn’t live up to our expectations and we lost too much of our west coast time in traffic.
+Unfortunately, Kailua-Kona didn’t live up to our expectations and we lost too much of our West Coast time in traffic.

 Papakolea green sand beach is hard to reach so keep that in mind when researching where to stay in Big Island Hawaii

-So, ideally, you would arrive in one Big Island airport and depart from the other.
-We arrived in Hilo airport where we picked up our car and departed from Kona airport where we turned back our rental vehicle.
+So, ideally, you would arrive at one Big Island airport and depart from the other.
+We arrived at Hilo airport where we picked up our car and departed from Kona airport where we turned back our rental vehicle.

 Getting around on the Big Island